The Research Visits programme for our fellows

 The Martin Buber Society of Fellows in the Humanities and Social Sciences at the Hebrew University of Jerusalem (Israel) aims to offer young and outstanding scientists of Humanities and Social Science a creative and vivid research landscape.
 The Society is financed by the Federal Ministry of Education and Research (BMBF).
 Its fellowship programme fosters the German-Israeli dialogue within the Society and beyond, and with the vital academic and intellectual connections that the fellows have created in the encounters the programme facilitates.

 Just like the Zukunftskolleg the Martin Buber Society is interdisciplinary oriented and supports excellent research.
 Therefore collaboration and exchange between the two institutions bears high potential and proved to be fruitful.
 A “Memorandum of Understanding – To Establish a Programm of Scholary Exchange and Cooperation“ has been signed in 2011 and renewed in 2015.
 Moreover, workshops for larger groups are being held in Jerusalem and Konstanz.
-Most recently, a symposium entitled Un/certainty has taken its first round in Konstanz in June 2018, its second part will be held from 27-30 November 2018 in Jerusalem.
+Most recently, a symposium entitled Un/certainty has taken its first round in Konstanz in June 2018, its second part was held from 27-30 November 2018 in Jerusalem.

 The Waseda Institute for Advanced Study (WIAS) in Tokyo (Japan) was established in 2006 as a research institute to provide young researchers with opportunities to dedicate themselves to their research.
 WIAS offers an independent research environment for young researchers and fosters them to be next-generation researchers.
 Currently, about 40 researchers are working in the fields of natural sciences, humanities, social sciences and interdisciplinary areas at WIAS.
 They are engaged in leading research activities that fully demonstrate their flexible thinking and abilities.
 WIAS also accepts overseas distinguished researchers who stay at Waseda for a short-term to engage in cooperative research with Waseda faculty members or WIAS researchers.